How to Make Your Own DIY Painting Canvas — Easy Step-by-Step Guide

 Quick answer

-To make a DIY painting canvas, you need a wooden frame, canvas fabric, and staple gun, taking about 45 minutes.
+To make a DIY painting canvas, you need a wooden frame, canvas fabric, and a staple gun, taking about 45 minutes.
 Start by cutting and stretching the fabric over the frame.
 This beginner-friendly activity has 7 steps and is perfect for families and aspiring artists.

 On this page